blaesus/orca/README.md

 Why the name?
 =============
 I like black and white.
-Among the few cases of black and white animals, I find orcas (killer whales) to be the most graceful.
-I want my personal website to like orcas.
+Among the few cases of black and white animals, I find orcas (cutely nicknamed killer whales) to be the most graceful.
+According to Wikipedia.
+I want my personal website to feel like orcas.